 What To Stock Up On In August

-If you’re wondering what to stock up on in August, I have you covered.
-Be sure and organize your pantry and make room for the food items you need that you can find marked down in price.
-I love to update my monthly “Stock Up On Series” every year.
+I have you covered if you’re wondering what to stock up on in August.
+Be sure to organize your pantry and make room for the food items you need that you can find marked down in price.
+I love updating my monthly “Stock Up On Series” yearly.

-Kids will be heading back to school and will probably need those back-to-school clothes, including shoes, and also school supplies.
-Have everyone organize their bedrooms before you go shopping and separate the items in their closets and dressers and take inventory to help determine what might be needed.
+Kids will be heading back to school and will probably need those back-to-school clothes, including shoes and also school supplies.
+Have everyone organize their bedrooms before you go shopping.
+Separate the items in their closets and dressers and take inventory to help determine what might be needed.

 Take a weekend and donate the clothes that no longer fit the kids living at home.
 If you can trade clothes with neighbors, that’s awesome too!
-It’s a really good month to declutter.
+It’s a perfect month to declutter.

 What To Stock Up On In August